 At Epstein Becker Green, we recognize that organizations face significant challenges in this rapidly evolving landscape.
 Our firm is particularly well positioned to guide our clients through the complex process of establishing and implementing delivery system reform and value-based purchasing relationships that will promote efficiency and innovative reimbursement structures stemming from improved clinical outcomes.

-Epstein Becker Green attorneys have nearly 45 years of experience with the precursors to today’s accountable care organizations (“ACOs”) and value-based contracting and reimbursement risk arrangements.
+Epstein Becker Green attorneys have 50 years of experience with the precursors to today’s accountable care organizations (“ACOs”) and value-based contracting and reimbursement risk arrangements.
 Our attorneys have worked with payers and provider health systems to develop episode-of-care and other bundled payment arrangements, quality performance bonus programs, and various shared-risk programs.
 We have worked with providers to effectively organize and contract for voluntary and mandatory Center for Medicare & Medicaid Innovation (“CMMI”) Bundled Payments for Care Improvement model programs for acute and post-acute models.
 Additionally, the national scope of our Health Care and Life Sciences practice provides our attorneys with keen insight into the range of approaches being developed by government and commercial payers and providers around the country.

 Epstein Becker Green, along with its affiliate EBG Advisors (which provides a full range of medical management and care path consulting services), assists payer, employer, and provider clients in addressing the concerns of all stakeholders in every type of value-based contracting and care delivery environment.